aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: participant of the channel that posts the force progress transaction
-- `payload`: empty or an off-chain state transaction proving that the state trees are part of the channel
+- `payload`: empty or an off-chain state transaction proving that the state trees represent the channel state
 - `round`: channel's next round
-- `update`: channel off-chain update that contains the contract call with gas limit and gas prices to be consumed for the on-chain execution
+- `update`: channel off-chain update that contains the contract call with gas limit and gas prices to be consumed for the on-chain execution of the off-chain contract
 - `state_hash`: channel's expected new root hash of off-chain state trees
 - `offchain_trees`: the full state channel's state trees
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee
-- `nonce`: taken from the `from_id`'s account
+- `nonce`: according to the `from_id`'s account

 The `offchain_trees` is the full off-chain state trees set: all accounts and all contracts.
 It MUST include both participants' off-chain accounts.
+It MUST include the contract to be called.
 Based on the `offchain_trees`, the next state is going to be computed and its root hash will become the new state's `state_hash`.
 The newly produced state trees will be different than the provided ones at least with the newly added `call` object.
 Thus even if the contract call fails a new `state_hash` is produced.

 If this transaction is sent while the channel is in the `closing` state, it will transition the channel into the `locked` state for the next `lock_period` blocks.
+Although while this lasts, the channel can not be settled, new forced progressed transactions can still be accepted before the timer expires.
+Those MUST be based on the previous on-chain produced states but each next one resets the dispute timer.

 The payload can be either empty or an authenticated off-chain state transaction.